jordandobson/Posterous/README.txt

 * Check if a user has a valid site
 * Check if a specified site_id is valid for their account
 * Get their primary Site ID
-* This is very well throughly tested
+* This is very throughly tested

 == SYNOPSIS: